joshbeard/resume/BUILDING.md

 | Plain Text              | [`templates/resume.txt`](templates/resume.txt)
 | Plain Text Narrow Width | [`templates/resume-narrow.txt`](templates/resume-narrow.txt)

+It also produces a JSON file directly from the YAMl source (not a template).

 The [`dist/`](dist) directory contains assets that are deployed to my resume site as-is - currently, that's just a few images.
 The `dist` directory acts as a staging directory - the generated `index.html` would exist at the root of this.